fuzzylabs/matcha/docs/getting-started.md

 `matcha` has a set of sensible defaults for the infrastructure that it'll provision for you - see *HERE (TODO)* for more details.

-To provision an experiment tracker using `matcha` run the following command (you'll be asked a series of questions which helps `matcha` personalised the environment to you):
+To provision an experiment tracker using `matcha`, run the following command (you'll be asked a series of questions which helps `matcha` personalised the environment to you):

 ```bash
 matcha provision